 Urinary tract disorders:

-In severe cases, male cats who become blocked frequently may require a perineal urethrostomy, in which the penis is amputated and a new opening is created in the perineum to allow urine to pass out of the body.
+- Male cats who block frequently may require a perineal urethrostomy.
+This procedure involves amputation of the penis and the creation of a new opening in the perineum which allows urine to pass out of the body.